lkndl/mnist/plugins/model/README.md

 - Two convolutional layers (`conv1` and `conv2`) for extracting features from the input images.
 - A dropout layer (`conv2_drop`) applied after the second convolutional layer to prevent overfitting.
-- Two fully connected layers (`fc1` and `fc2`) to perform classification based on the features extracted by the convolutional layers.
+- A fully connected layers (`fc1`) to perform classification based on the features extracted by the convolutional layers.
 The final layer outputs predictions for the `n_classes`, which is the number of digit classes (0-9) in the MNIST dataset.

 ## Requirements